Page Contents

 We started our walk with almost no one else around, but as we got closer to Mutianyu, we began to see more people.
 Most of them were walking from the tourist spot, going as far as they could before turning back—not hiking the full stretch like we were.

-As we arrived at the restored section, it was fascinating to see the contrast between the old, crumbling parts of the wall and the newly restored areas.
+As we arrived at the completely restored section, it was fascinating to see the contrast between the old, crumbling parts of the wall and the newly restored areas.
 Mutianyu is fully restored, which naturally draws in the tour buses and crowds.

 Overnight: our driver picked us up from an agreed meeting point and we headed to Gubei Water Town, to what I can only describe as a huge purpose-built village of hotels and entertainment.
 It was also somewhere that is the only place to offer night visits to the wall by cable car.
 The wall is lit by spotlights and lights running along the top, it’s certainly a sight worth seeing.